Your Child's Allergies: Dust Mites

 Pillows.
 Put pillows in zippered, dust-proof covers with pores too small to let the dust mites

 get into pillows.
-Pillows should be made synthetic fiber.
+Pillows should be made of synthetic fiber.
 Don't use foam, feather,

 or down pillows.